ieith/run_green_site/Lessons learned.md

 ## <ins>Editing in real time</ins>
 Using Dev tools on the browser, we can adjust the source code for a given element by right clicking and choosing inspect (diff sheets can be found on source tab).
 The changes are shown in the browser but the seesion is local and temp so changes are not perpetual.
 This means changes can be made but any screw ups aren't permanent.
 Copy what you like to add to the proper docs later 🙌

+***Still To Do***
+- Make width/alignment more consistent across pages (consider centraling it all in CSS)
+- Keep an eye on the links that I somehow changed to something else entirely (possibly by tabbing autocomplete)
+- Add the fixed element
+- Make links better
+- Add the images and content I keep promising
+- Contact form